Shooting-Jin, Salukvadze gunning for glory and history in Tokyo

-NEW DELHI, July 1 (Reuters) - South Korean Jin Jong-oh will be chasing a fifth Olympic gold to cement his place as the most successful individual shooter in the history of the Games, and he will not be the only one hoping to secure a legacy in Tokyo.
+NEW DELHI (Reuters) - South Korean Jin Jong-oh will be chasing a fifth Olympic gold to cement his place as the most successful individual shooter in the history of the Games, and he will not be the only one hoping to secure a legacy in Tokyo.

 Jin has monopolised the 50m free pistol title since the 2008 Beijing Games, and his 10m air pistol gold in 2012 has helped secure his spot as a shooting great.